ziutek/kasia.go/README.md

     $[-1]
     $[101]

-Map may have a key of any type but, you can use directly (without using a variable) only string, int or float key.
+The map may have a key of any type but, you can use directly (without using a variable) only string, int or float keys.

 ## Escaping